Gillian McKay, Head of Charity and Voluntary Sector ICAEW, shares her thoughts and feedback on the recent ICAEW Charity Conference.

 The conference was an opportunity for us to let attendees test drive the modules and see them for themselves, feedback to date has been very positive so if you are interested in the I would encourage you to visit the Volunteering Community pages.

 Further sessions throughout the day focused on updates to accounting and taxation.
 So much happens in this space that sometimes it can seem hard to keep up.
-If you didn’t manage to make the conference but would still like to hear an update, don’t forget the ICAEW’s Charity Finance Community seminar series this autumn.
-Our advanced accounting and tax seminar on 14 October 2019 aims to provide updates on recent developments in charity accounting and taxation as well as emerging issues.

 The remainder of the sessions were delivered by excellent sector experts, they covered cyber security, employment law, managing volunteers, charity mergers and charity law and compliance.